 - How to manage your medications

-The goal of the educational component is to enable you to feel confident in taking care of yourself once you’ve finished your rehab program.
+One purpose of cardiac rehab is to equip you with the knowledge you need to feel confident in taking care of yourself once you’ve finished rehab and returned home.
 You should leave with a clear understanding of how to live a heart-healthy lifestyle, and what you need to do to gain a better quality of life.

 3. Stress Management